dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 ## Workflow Details

-The workflow performs the following steps:
+The release process is now split across two workflows:

+### Android Test Workflow (`android.yml`)

+This workflow runs on every push to the main branch and pull request:

+1. Runs unit tests
+2. Builds the release APK
+3. Uploads the APK as an artifact (available for download from the GitHub Actions page)

+### Release Workflow (`release.yml`)

+This workflow is triggered either manually or after the Android Test workflow completes:

 1. Checks out the code
-2. Sets up the Java environment
-3. Sets up the keystore from the base64-encoded secret
-4. Builds the APK (debug or release, based on the selected build type)
-5. Uploads the APK as an artifact (available for download from the GitHub Actions page)
+2. Downloads the APK artifact built by the Android Test workflow
+3. Finds the path to the downloaded APK
-6. Distributes the APK to Firebase App Distribution using the appropriate Firebase App ID:
+4. Distributes the APK to Firebase App Distribution using the Firebase Distribution GitHub Action:
-   - For debug builds: Uses the FIREBASE_DEBUG_APP_ID
-   - For release builds: Uses the FIREBASE_RELEASE_APP_ID
+   - Uses the appropriate Firebase App ID based on the build type
+   - Authenticates using the Firebase service account JSON
+   - Includes the specified release notes and distribution groups

+This approach ensures that:
+- The app is only released after passing all tests
+- The same APK that was tested is the one that gets released
+- The build process is not duplicated, saving time and resources

 ## Customizing the Workflow